enasequence/read_docs/submit/samples/programmatic.md

 checklist [ERC000014](https://www.ebi.ac.uk/ena/browser/view/ERC000014) represents the GSC MIxS annotation standard for human associated source samples.

 The checklists are defined using XML.
-These XMLs are available by appending `&display=xml` to the URL for retriving a specific checklist.
+These XMLs are available via the ENA Browser API.
 For example, the XML for checklist ERC000014 can be retrieved using the following URL: [https://www.ebi.ac.uk/ena/browser/api/xml/ERC000011](https://www.ebi.ac.uk/ena/browser/api/xml/ERC000011)

 ##  The Taxonomic Classification